brandonocasey/dotfiles/README.md

 * fix regular vim

 # Interesting Binaries
-> I dont install these as they are not on homebrew
+> install these if they are added to homebrew

 * https://github.com/qarmin/czkawka
 * https://github.com/facebookincubator/fastmod